A Personally Tailored Clinical Exercise/Pilates based programme for you

 • Face to face Clinical Exercise classes of 10 people (3 groups running) Class of 10 (max) Floor Class – 50 minute class- lead by a Physiotherapist, are rebateable under most Private Health Insurance Extra’s Cover.
 They run on a school term basis.

 • Location: St Andrew’s Presbyterian Church Hall, 237 North Rd, South Caulfield.
-All clients attending must have had their 2nd COVID inoculation.

 • Monday 10:00am (beginner-intermediate) led by Bronwyn McIlveen